 With that in mind let’s take a look at some of the products currently on offer.

 For retailers keen to make the most of growing interest in the Royal Wedding there are a lot of products to choose from.
 For this quick look, I’ve picked half a dozen of my favourites.

 Historic Royal Palaces

-As you would imagine Historic Royal Palaces are one of the key places to find royal wedding memorabilia.
+As you would imagine Historic Royal Palaces (link below) are one of the key places to find royal wedding memorabilia.
 They have put together a strong collection, offering royal fans the official Royal Wedding Commemorative China and complementary products such as biscuit tins, tea towels and trinket boxes.

 The Royal Wedding China is a limited edition fine bone china collection, decorated by hand in platinum and 22-carat gold.
 Made in Staffordshire, England (as is traditional with this type of commemorative china) the design features the royal couples’ initials intertwined with a wedding bow, a border of royal coronets.
 The china is finished with swirling details incorporating the national emblems of the United Kingdom: the English Rose, the Scottish Thistle, the Irish Shamrock and the Welsh Daffodil.